Raymond Wintz: Works

 The best known of Raymond Wintz’s paintings is The Blue Door, which is still sold as a poster and print.
-It is believed to have been painted in 1924 and the French title, which appears on some older prints, is Un coin du port a Doelan.
+It is signed with the year 1927 and the French title, which appears on some older prints, is Un coin du port a Doelan.
 It contains many of his typical themes and motifs: a partially seen room with an open door to a balcony overlooking a harbour or coastal scene.
 A vase or plant-pot containing geraniums or hydrangeas often features.
 A similarly themed painting, The Open Door, was sold in the US as a "Paint it Yourself Art Program" in the 1950s.
 The information accompanying this states that Wintz painted the scene following a trip to Brittany in 1924 and that it is based on the actual view from a friend’s villa.
 Brittany was the location for The Blue Door and for most of his landscapes which carry the name of the location and include Camaret and Morning Light at Dalan (Finisterre).